amitofsk/dandy/docs/Dandy.md

 This example uses the asyncIO library.
 It involves four tasks: `check_serial_dataA`, `check_serial_dataB`, `use_serial_data`, and `updater`.
 In example with one microcontroller, the details of the use of asyncIO were hidden in the parent class `SerialAndGui`.
 That technique won't work here because we have a fourth task, so the details of the use of asyncIO are included in this example.

 When you first run this example, you will see two widgets that look like the Arduino Nano Every microcontroller.
-The microcontrollers are sending infromation to the computer in JSON format, and one element of the JSON, `boardType`, contains the microcontroller type.
+The microcontrollers are sending information to the computer in JSON format, and one element of the JSON, `boardType`, contains the microcontroller type.
 For the first messages received, this example identifies the board type and changes the widget to look like that particular microcontroller.
-This example is set up to recognize only Arduino Nano Everys, RPis, and Arduino Unos, but other microcontroller types with avaialble widgets could be included too.
+This example is set up to recognize only Arduino Nano Everys, RPis, and Arduino Unos, but other microcontroller types with available widgets could be included too.

 The `set_slide` member function is used to display a `SlideDisplay` widget near one pin of a microcontroller widget.
 The `set_dial` member function is used to display a `DialDisplay` widget near one pin of the other microcontroller widget.